 Connecting to the public sewer system and decommissioning on-site septic systems could cost property owners between $8,000 and $20,000, including permitting fees and connection charges.
 Pierce County understands this is a significant cost and is available to help with resources and information.
-We have already extended the time for property owners to connect their lines to the public sewer system from the 60 days after written notification required by code to 180 days, and we have assistance programs to help property owners spread the cost over time.
+We have already extended the time for property owners to connect their lines to the public sewer system from the 60 days after written notification required by County Code to 180 days, and we have assistance programs to help property owners spread the cost over time.

-Pierce County and the Planning and Public Works-Sewer Division recognize the challenge of completing this work due to costs and other constraints.
+We recognize the challenge of completing this work due to costs and other constraints.
 They are extending the required connection time from 60 days to 180 days from written notification.

 Pierce County offers two new programs to reduce the burden of costs:

-- Residential Dry Sewer Line Loan Program
+Residential Dry Sewer Line Loan Program

 This low-interest loan program will cover up to 90 percent of eligible dry line connection and septic system decommissioning costs, or $10,000, whichever is less.
 For example, if the total cost of connecting a property to the sewer system is $11,000, the owner can apply for a loan for $9,900.
 If the total cost is over $11,111, the owner can apply for a loan of $10,000.
 And property owners can repay the loan over a 10-year period.
 Applicants are subject to loan approval.
 Terms and conditions apply.